PhD/MPhil/MbyR application process

 How to apply for an MPhil or PhD Degree

-The minimum entry requirement is an Upper Second Class Honours degree (or equivalent) at undergraduate level in an appropriate discipline but in most cases, especially for overseas applicants, a Master’s degree is preferred.
+The minimum entry requirement is an Upper Second Class Honours degree (or equivalent) at undergraduate level in an appropriate discipline, and/or a Master’s degree.
 In some cases appropriate professional or experiential learning may be considered in combination with a lower classification of Honours degree.

 English Language Requirements